 This Application Sample is dedicated to both universities and professional development engineers.
-It offers an easy way to set up high power inverters with standard TMLI modules and 2L drivers.
-Performance tests can be run to prove the well balanced parallel operation and the high output power.
+It offers an easy way to set up high power inverters with standard MLI modules and 2L drivers.
+Performance tests can be run to prove the well-balanced parallel operation and the high output power.
+All Application Samples have been isolation tested; there is no functional routine test.